Sankozi/jlogfilter/README.md

 Configuration - log4j
 ---------------------

 Jlogfilter supports log4j through `SocketHubAppender`.
-When started it tries to connect to it on localhost:7777.
+When started it tries to connect to it on localhost:7777 (it can be changed through interface).
 Below are example configurations.

 **log4j.properties**
 ```